-On 8th May 2018, following a consultation process, Ofwat issued new Guidance for bulk charges to NAVs.
+In May 2018, following a consultation process, Ofwat issued new Guidance for bulk charges to NAVs.
+Ofwat has subsequently, in January 2021, published updated Guidance.
 The central requirement of the Guidance is that bulk charges should be set in line with a "wholesale minus" methodology; starting with the relevant wholesale tariff(s) and deducting costs that the incumbent will not have incurred given a NAV supplies the new development.